prasann16/bark-streaming/README.md

     prompt = inputs["prompt"]
 ```

-**Finalize** - This function is used to perform any cleanup activity for example you can unload the model from the gpu by setting `self.pipe = None`.
+**Finalize** - This function is used to perform any cleanup activity for example you can unload the model from the gpu by setting `self.model = None`.

 For more information refer to the [Inferless docs](https://docs.inferless.com/).